Don't Pull Your Love: Year-end charts

-Glen Campbell medley
+Glen Campbell medley version

-The lead single from the 1976 Glen Campbell album Bloodline - which was produced by Dennis Lambert and Brian Potter - was a medley of "Don't Pull Your Love" with the John D. Loudermilk composition "Then You Can Tell Me Goodbye".
+The lead single from the 1976 Glen Campbell album Bloodline – which was produced by Dennis Lambert and Brian Potter – was a medley of "Don't Pull Your Love" with the John D. Loudermilk composition "Then You Can Tell Me Goodbye".
 Lambert and Potter had previously been responsible for Campbell's massive 1975 comeback album Rhinestone Cowboy.
 "Don't Pull Your Love"/ "Then You Can Tell Me Goodbye" was far less successful than either of the singles off Rhinestone Cowboy, the medley just scraping the top 30 of the Hot 100 in Billboard, performing much better on the magazine's airplay-driven C&W and Easy Listening charts.
-"Don't Pull Your Love"/ "Then You Can Tell Me Goodbye" was a major hit in Canada, reaching number 2 on the country chart and number 1 on the pop chart.
+"Don't Pull Your Love"/ "Then You Can Tell Me Goodbye" was a major hit in Canada, reaching number 2 on the country chart and number 51 on the pop chart.
 Campbell performed the medley in 1977 with Cher on the Sonny & Cher Show on CBS.

 Chart performance

-Sean Maguire cover
+Sean Maguire version

 In 1996, the song was covered by English actor/singer Sean Maguire, and released as his seventh single.
 It was the fourth and final single from his second album Spirit and reached number 14 on the UK Singles Chart.